|

 role of the constraint.
 But what we

-on the constraints – and we need to do that in order to determine what a good
+the constraints – and we need to do that in order to determine

-job is locally – this is the other part of the solution to the
+what a good job is locally – this is the other part of the

-evaluate local actions in term of global feedback unless we know what it
+insufficient to evaluate local actions in term of global feedback unless we

 know what to do locally is the realization of the role the system constraints